Debbieliang9/torchMojiBot/deploy/sagemaker/README.md

 3. Select "Use an existing endpoint configuration" and choose the endpoint configuration that you just created.
 4. Click "Create endpoint".

-Now that you've deployed the model, the next step is to deploy the AWS Lambda function that performs request authorization and routes traffic between Slack and SageMaker.
+Now that you've deployed the model, the next step is to deploy the AWS Lambda function that performs request authentication and routes traffic between Slack and SageMaker.
 Proceed to [here](https://github.com/cw75/torchMojiBot/tree/master/lambda).